JuliaLang/www.julialang.org/jsoc/gsoc/dftk.md

 (DFTK)](https://dftk.org), a DFT package written in pure Julia.

 Employing GPUs to bring speed improvements to DFT simulations is an established idea.
-However, in most established DFT simulation packages the GPU version of the solution algorithm is implemented in a separate code base.
-In other words the CPU and the GPU version co-exist, which has the drawback of the duplicated effort to fix bugs or simply keeping both code bases in sync when novel models or algorithms become available.
-Since conventional GPU programming frameworks feature a steep learning curve for newcomers, oftentimes the GPU version is lagging behind and features an increased code complexity making the investigation of novel algorithms challenging.
+However, in state-of-the-art DFT simulation packages the GPU version of the solution algorithm is usually implemented in a separate code base.
+In other words the CPU and the GPU version co-exist, which has the drawback of the duplicated effort to fix bugs or for keeping both code bases in sync whenever a novel method or algorithm becomes available.
+Since conventional GPU programming frameworks feature a steep learning curve for newcomers, oftentimes the GPU version is lagging behind and features an increased code complexity making the investigation of novel GPU algorithms challenging.

-In this project we want to build on the extensive GPU programming capabilities of the Julia ecosystem to allow DFTK to offload computations to a local GPU.
-Key aim of will be to minimise the code which needs to be adapted from the present CPU code base to achieve this.
-Since GPU counterparts already exist for most computational bottlenecks in DFTK, the key challenge of this project will be to handle the overall orchestration of the computational workflow as well as the data transfer between the CPU and the GPU.
-To keep the task manageable we will not directly tackle the full DFT problem (a non-linear eigenvalue problem), but restrict ourselves to the reduced setting of linear problems.
-Expanding from there towards the full DFT setting will be the overall stretch goal.
+In this project we want to build on the extensive GPU programming capabilities of the Julia ecosystem to enable DFTK to offload computations to a local GPU.
+Key aim will be to minimise the code which needs to be adapted from the present CPU code base in DFTK to achieve this.
+Since GPU counterparts already exist for most computational bottlenecks of a DFT computation, the key challenge of this project will be to handle the overall orchestration of the computational workflow as well as the data transfer between the CPU and the GPU.
+To keep the task manageable we will not directly tackle the full DFT problem (a non-linear eigenvalue problem), but restrict ourselves to the reduced setting of linear eigenvalue problems.
+Expanding from there towards the full DFT is an optional stretch goal of the project.

 **Level of difficulty:** Medium to difficult